jaroslav-kubicek/blog/blog/2022-11-09-tilt-impressions.md

 ---
 slug: tilt-first-impressions
 title: "Local dev environment with Tilt.dev"
-image: TODO
+image: /blog/tilt-impressions/tilt-logo.png
-description: "TODO"
+description: "Using Tilt.dev to improve the developer experience of local setup"
 tags: [kubernetes, devX]
 ---

-TODO intro
+A few months ago we sit together to rethink our local development at Productboard.
+Product teams delivered features that relied now on more than one backend service and our set of bash scripts and docker-compose files stopped working.
+We decided to replace it with deployments to the local Kubernetes cluster in Docker Desktop to bring the local environment closer to production.
+And adopt Tilt to improve the developer experience.

 <!--truncate-->

 ## Backstory

-Some time ago, we've come to the point where our monolithic Ruby backend in Productboard stopped scaling as the company grew so the decision was made to introduce microservice architecture.
+A long time ago, we've come to the point where our monolithic Ruby backend in Productboard stopped scaling as the company grew so the decision was made to introduce microservice architecture.
 That always poses some challenges, yet the tooling to deploy multiple services into the Kubernetes cluster was established quite soon.
 But what about running the application locally during development?

 Naturally, it was no longer feasible to teach everyone how to run every service on bare metal, and expect to make it work without hassle.
 So dockerization was the most convenient next step.
 To automate the whole local setup, we've created *"toolkit"*, a set of bash scripts and docker-compose files to install commonly used binaries, spin up the application in Docker Desktop, initialize the database, and other tasks.

-But with time and an increasing number of services even this solution stopped working - we had to maintain two different formats of the configurations for every service, maintenance of routing rules for nginx container lagged behind ingress definitions and decK configs and the overall developer experience wasn't very high to say at least.
+But with time and an increasing number of services even this solution stopped working - we had to maintain two different formats of the configurations for every service, maintenance of routing rules for nginx container lagged behind ingress definitions and Kong decK configs and the overall developer experience wasn't very high to say at least.

 For these reasons, we decided on the next step in the evolution: use Kubernetes for the local environment as well to reuse what we already have for staging and production.